albentrang/cypress-portfolio/test_plans/deck_of_cards_api_plan.md

 - [x] Draw all the cards at once from a shuffled deck with jokers
 - [x] Draw all the cards at once from two shuffled decks
 - [x] Draw all the cards at once from two shuffled decks with jokers
+- [x] Reshuffle deck without the drawn cards after drawing no cards
-- [ ] Reshuffle deck without the drawn cards after drawing 0 cards
+- [x] Reshuffle deck that has jokers without the drawn cards after drawing no cards
 - [ ] Reshuffle deck without the drawn cards after drawing 1 card
+- [ ] Reshuffle deck that has jokers without the drawn cards after drawing 1 card
 - [ ] Reshuffle deck without the drawn cards after drawing half the cards
+- [ ] Reshuffle deck that has jokers without the drawn cards after drawing half the cards
+- [ ] Reshuffle deck without the drawn cards after drawing all the cards
+- [ ] Reshuffle deck that has jokers without the drawn cards after drawing all the cards
+- [ ] Reshuffle two decks without the drawn cards after 1 card
+- [ ] Reshuffle two decks that have jokers without the drawn cards after 1 card
 - [ ] Reshuffle two decks without the drawn cards after drawing half the cards
-- [ ] Reshuffle deck without the drawn cards after drawing all the cards
+- [ ] Reshuffle two decks that have jokers without the drawn cards after drawing half the cards
 - [ ] Reshuffle two decks without the drawn cards after drawing all the cards
-- [ ] Reshuffle deck that had jokers without the drawn cards after drawing all the cards
-- [ ] Reshuffle two decks that had jokers without the drawn cards after drawing all the cards
+- [ ] Reshuffle two decks that have jokers without the drawn cards after drawing all the cards
-- [ ] Ten cards specified that are unique to each other are in a partial deck
+- [ ] A partial deck has the specified cards where one card is from each suit
+- [ ] A partial deck has the specified cards where one card is from each suit plus two jokers
 - [ ] Draw one card from a one-card pile by count
 - [ ] Draw one card from a one-card pile by its card code
 - [ ] Draw all cards from a whole-deck pile one at a time by count